Using Free VPNs in 2024

 4. Ads without End

 Is viewing ads a problem?
 Well, not really.
-But when you’re using a free VPN service and you see an ad pop up on your screen then it is a big problem.
+But when you’re using a free VPN service and you see an ad pop up on your screen, then it is a big problem.
 These ads could be ransomware looking to steal your information.
 Sometimes, these ads could be customized according to your online activity.
 This goes to show that these VPN services are neck-deep in stealing and selling your online information to advertisers.

 5. Limited Usage

 Some VPN services limit how many websites you can visit in a day or the amount of data you can expend in a day.
 In some cases, this data is your lifetime data and once it runs out, you will have to upgrade to a premium plan to continue using the service.
-This is a great marketing strategy for VPN services, but for you, it means you might not get to stream or download your favorite movies before you run out of data.
+This is a great marketing strategy for VPN services, but for you, it means you might not get to download your favorite movies before you run out of data.

 6. Selling Your Bandwidth for Profit